This is how a meal begins, with a big platter of vegetables. All photos by Pavia Rosati.

+In a country rich with restaurants and meals worth singing about, there's one in particular that's an extra special slice of food heaven.
 Fathom founder Pavia Rosati has a favorite place to go, to eat, to relax — and especially to eat.
 This is it.
+Sea views included.

 MARINA DEL CANTONE, Amalfi Coast – Thanksgiving may be the ultimate feast day in the United States, but the meal I'm always most grateful for is any one I have at Lo Scoglio on the Amalfi Coast.

 Maybe you've heard me talk about this place before.
 Maybe you've been there because I told you about it.
 Maybe you've even been there with me.
 I can't shut up about this place.

 I was introduced to Lo Scoglio on a rainy November day in 2003 by Ernesto Iaccarino, the chef at Don Alfonso, the grand and glorious Italian restaurant and boutique hotel uphill in Sant' Agata sui due Golfi (another favorite, but that's for another story).
 I had been staying at Don Alfonso for a few days when my old-fashioned Italian-American father said to me, "If you don't get me a simple bowl of spaghetti soon, we're going to have problems."
 Ernesto, whose Michelin cuisine is anything but simple, said, "Let's go to my favorite restaurant."